MooersLab/latextips/README.md

 ## Tables

 Tables are a great strength of Markdown and org-mode because they are trivial to assemble.
-In org-mode, tables can do by-row and by-column computations like a spreadsheet.
+In org mode, tables can do by-row and by-column computations like a spreadsheet.

 In contrast, tables can be a pain to assemble in Emacs, unless you use a snippet for a table with a fixed number of rows and columns.
-My collection of [LaTeX snippets](https://github.com/MooersLab/snippet-latex-mode) has several templates for tables.
+My collection of [LaTeX snippets](https://github.com/MooersLab/snippet-latex-mode) has several table templates.
 There are also [web-tools](https://www.tablesgenerator.com/) that ease generating a template for a LaTeX table.

-LaTeX can handle wide tables in the landscape orientation and long tables that span multiple pages.
+LaTeX can handle wide landscape orientation tables and long tables span multiple pages.

 You can spend a lot of time configuring tables.
-Beware that the publisher may not support fancy tables, so it is best to keep the format of the table as simple as possible.
+Beware that the publisher may not support fancy tables, so it is best to keep the table's format as simple as possible.

 ## Beamer package